jasonatyu/orangemusic/README.md

 Orange Music is a music streaming application inspired by Apple Music/iTunes.
 It was built using a Rails/PostgreSQL backend with React and Redux on the frontend.
 AWS S3 was used to host image and audio file assets.

+## Technologies

+Rails/PostgreSQL was used for the backend, with Active Storage/AWS S3 used for hosting and retrieving image (e.g. custom playlist images, album artwork, artist photos) and audio file assets.

+React and Redux were used on the frontend.
+Redux was used to manage application state, specifically users, songs, albums, artists, and playlists, as well as UI state, such as the current played song, a queue of songs to play, errors, and loading states.

+React Router was used for frontend routing.

 ## Features
   * Secure user authentication.
   * View, create, and edit playlists.
 Add songs you've saved to your personal library or songs available in the Orange Music library.